Tag/tag.png

 What is a repository?
 What is the sources.list file?

-Repositories are particular locations on the web which contain the thousands of packages (each containing programs, applications, etc) that you would need on your computer.
+Repositories are particular locations on the web that contain the thousands of packages (each containing programs, applications, etc) that you would need on your computer.
 The sources.list file contains the list of all the repositories that will be used to download packages in Synaptic (see SynapticHowto) and APT (see APTPage); it is located in /etc/apt/.
 Since /etc is the directory for system-wide configurations, you will require root privileges to edit it (see RootSudo).

 Can I browse and search the Ubuntu repositories?